WangHaiYang874/stokes2d/readme.md

 ## engineering-ish

-- construct a `Y` shaped tube
-  - do the investigation on how far away does the flow returns to poiseuille again.

-- [ ] vectorize the evaluation of the solver
+- [X] vectorize the evaluation of the solver
-- [ ] refactoring everything into a easy to use software package
+- [X] refactoring everything into a easy to use software package

-  - [ ] refactoring the geometry class
+  - [X] refactoring the geometry class
 - [X] debugging the solve to get spectral accuracy
 - [X] using `gmres` instead of `np.linalg.solve`